RedExpertAlliance/katacoda-scenarios/oci-course/oci-confluent-kafka/step1.md

-echo "JSON response from the command to create the compartment:" echo $compartment compartmentId=$(echo $compartment | jq --raw-output .data.id) echo The OCID for the $confluent_compartment compartment is:  $compartmentId
+echo "JSON response from the command to create the compartment:" echo $compartment compartmentId=$(echo $compartment | jq --raw-output .data.id) echo The OCID for the compartment is:  $compartmentId
 ```{{execute}}

 To set an environment variable $compartmentId fetch the OCID from the compartment with this command (this also works when the compartment already existed prior to running this scenario):